porsager/postgres/README.md

 ```

+## Tagged template function ``` sql`` ```
+[Tagged template functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) are not just ordinary template literal strings.
+They allow the function to handle any parameters within before interpolation.
+This means that they can be used to enforce a safe way of writing queries, which is what Postgres.js does.
+Any generic value will be serialized according to an inferred type, and replaced by a PostgreSQL protocol placeholders `$1, $2, ...` and then sent to the database as a parameter to let it handle any need for escaping / casting.

+This also means you cannot write dynamic queryes or concat queries together by simple string manipulation.
+To enable dynamic queries in a safe way, the `sql` function doubles as a regular function which escapes any value properly.
+It also includes overloads for common cases of inserting, selecting, updating and querying.

 ## Dynamic query helpers `sql() inside tagged template`

 Postgres.js has a safe, ergonomic way to aid you in writing queries.
 This makes it easier to write dynamic inserts, selects, updates and where queries.

 #### Insert

 ```js